Hanley (Saskatchewan electoral district)

-Hanley is a former provincial electoral division for the Legislative Assembly of the province of Saskatchewan, Canada, centred on the town of Hanley, Saskatchewan.
+Hanley is a former provincial electoral division for the Legislative Assembly of the province of Saskatchewan, Canada, centred on the town of Hanley.
 This district was created before the 2nd Saskatchewan general election in 1908.
 The riding was dissolved and combined with the Arm River, Rosthern, Kinistino, Saskatoon Buena Vista, Saskatoon Eastview, Saskatoon Sutherland and Biggar districts before the 18th Saskatchewan general election in 1975.

 It is now part of the constituencies of Arm River-Watrous, Rosetown-Elrose, and Saskatoon Southeast.